Infineon/deepcraft-studio-accelerators/MotorImbalanceDetection/README.md

 ![Connection Diagram 1](./Resources/image1.png)

-The data provided in the project consists of 25 sessions and the data is labelled as Balanced, Unbalanced and Open loop.

 To start streaming data to Deepcraft studio first, ensure that the driver for the USB to UART converter (CP210x) device is installed on the computer which will be used for data collection in Studio.
 Next connect the CP210x device to the adapter board.
 RXD of the converter must be